KyleC69/KyleC69/README.md

 - **40+ Years of Coding:** Started with BASIC and dBase III on a Commodore 64, and have explored a wide array of programming languages and platforms since.
 - **Versatile Skills:** Adept at both legacy and modern tech stacks, with experience in system-level scripting, desktop applications, and troubleshooting.
+- Extensive experience in VB and C# programming languages and designed and coded SQL server databases.
+Have worked on Mac and Linux systems as well as PC's
+- I also managed a travel agency call center and administered an Avaia phone system on a T3 backbone.

 ---